 We have been duped!
 “Happily ever after” has been made out to be something that happens magically when you’re in love.
 People don’t tell you how much work it takes to understand one another in everyday life.
-No one mentions how difficult it can be to set aside your own opinions to truly hear your partner’s opposing view.
-And no one prepares you with the necessary skills, such as how to express emotions without hurting your partner or how to calm your emotions so they don’t distort reality and blind you when communicating with your partner.
+Love is a choice and one that isn't always easy.
+It can be difficult to set aside your own opinions and truly hear your partner’s opposing view.
+No one prepares you with the necessary skills, such as how to express emotions without hurting your partner or how to calm your emotions so they don’t distort reality and blind you when communicating with your partner.

 If you think that you’re always going to feel loving toward your partner just because you love them, you are in for a rude awakening!
 What happens when you adamantly disagree with a decision they make or an investment that you think jeopardizes your financial security?
 Now, that requires some very skillful conversations—or fights begin to ensue.

 Over the last two decades, I’ve met with hundreds of couples.
 Rarely does a couple come in and talk about what they love about each other.
 Why?
 Because they let things build up for far too long!

 In marriage and partnership, it’s easy to slip into bad habits that can soon begin to tank the relationship.
 Even after decades of a very happy marriage, when I allow my attention to focus on little irritations too much (instead of on the things I admire and love about my husband), it doesn’t take long before I’m feeling a slight distance or friction between us.